Aura vs. Zander Identity Theft Protection 2025: Which Is Best For You?

 Unlike Aura, Zander doesn’t offer a free trial or a money-back guarantee.
 However, if you sign up for an annual plan and cancel early, you may be able to get a refund for the unused time on the subscription.

-• Essential Plan: This is Zander’s basic plan, with identity theft coverage, dark web monitoring, data breach updates, and other identity theft basics.
+• Essential Plan: This is Zander’s basic plan, which includes identity theft coverage, dark monitoring, data breach updates, and other essential identity theft protections.
 This plan is very affordable but lacks some monitoring features (like bank account and debit card monitoring) and other extras that come with the Elite Bundle.

-Winner: Although Zander can be cheaper, we feel you get more for your money with Aura.
-We especially like that features aren’t gated behind different plan tiers with Aura.
+Winner: Aura offers more overall value. and we especially like that features aren’t gated behind different plan tiers with Aura.

 Feature